pixelated11/system-integrity-checker/README.md

 This will link the manifest to the .cpp file, allowing the program to run as admin automatically (without needing to right-clicking).
 Your executable file should be in the directory you are working in.

 # Contributions
 As always, contributions will be very much appreciated.
-You can e-mail me in itspixelated@proton.me to request on contributing in the code, or feature a fork.
+You can e-mail me in itspixelatd@proton.me to request on contributing in the code, or feature a fork.
 Don't forget to star the repo too if you like!